Elvis10ten/notes/src/nand.md

 * Subtraction can be treated as adding the complement of the subtrahend.
 Again, no dedicated hardware required.

 ---
-A <em>pair of binary numbers can be added</em> bitwise from right to left, using the same decimal addition algorithm learned in elementary school.
+A <mark>pair of binary numbers can be added</mark> bitwise from right to left, using the same decimal addition algorithm learned in elementary school.

 ```